 The Governance Committee recommends a composition matrix to the Board for each College Committee.
-This matrix identifies the ideal collection of skills, backgrounds, and experience for each College Committee and includes individual and collective commitment and capacity in cultural safety, cultural humility, and Indigenous-specific anti-racism.
+This matrix identifies the ideal collection of skills, backgrounds, and experience for each College committee, and includes individual and collective commitment and capacity in cultural safety, cultural humility, and Indigenous-specific anti-racism.

-When a vacancy needs to be filled, the Governance Committee will, in consultation with staff and the Board chair, compare current Committee competencies, backgrounds and experience against the competency matrix for that Committee and identify and prioritize needs to be filled.
+When a vacancy needs to be filled, the Governance Committee will, in consultation with staff, Board chair and the Governance Committee, compare current Committee competencies, backgrounds and experience against the competency matrix for the Committee and identify and prioritize needs to be filled.
 These prioritized needs will support the recruitment and assessment of potential candidates for the Committee.
-When considering committee and Board composition, the Governance Committee will ensure there is a minimum expectation of two Indigenous members in every setting.
+When considering Committee and Board composition, the Governance Committee will ensure there is a minimum expectation of two Indigenous members in every setting.

-Appointments will be made by the Board with consideration given to the recommendation of the Governance Committee.
+Appointments will be made by the Board) with consideration given to the recommendation of the Governance Committee.
+As the Governance Committee will be recommending candidates for appointment to its own Committee, it may wish to provide a number of options to the Board for its consideration instead of a single recommendation.
 In certain cases, the Board may make appointments directly.
 The Board will designate the Committee chair and vice chair from among the Committee members.